SQLShark/MachineLearningFromModelToProduction/README.md

 - M7 - DevOps for Machine Learning
     - Demo - Setting up a Build pipeline for deploying changes
 - M8 - Extending the design - The Rendezvous pattern

+If we somehow make it through the day and we still have a load oftime left over.
+I will demo how we can serialise a model inside SQL Server and use a database to productionise a model

 ## Labs
 This session is designed to be a hands on workshop.
 You will get a mixture of Theory and real world solutions.